dbiers/sophos_renew_instructions/README.md

 * Email Address / Contact

 Once complete this will register the machines IP address, MAC Address, license key, contact address, and so forth.

+**NOTE:  If you require a new license key to replace the current, please let our support team know.**